Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Decisional states framework

-Let us now consider that the loss incurred by having acted according to prediction $y$ when $z$ is the future that actually happens is quantified by $L(y,z)$, independently of the particular $x$ for which $y$ was chosen instead of $z$ (so, $L$ is a real-valued function defined on $Z^{2}$).
-We could equivalently define a utility function with $U(y,z)=-L(y,z)$.
-Minimising the loss is equivalent to maximising the utility, both concepts will be used interchangeably when needed.
-An important difference between the present context and MDP \cite{MDP_60,UtileDistinctionHMM} is thus that utility functions have two arguments: \emph{the utility quantifies our knowledge of how bad it is to make mistakes}.
+An important difference between the present context and typical decision-theory frameworks (ex: \cite{MDP_60,UtileDistinctionHMM}) is thus that utility functions have two arguments: \emph{the utility quantifies our knowledge of how bad it is to make mistakes}.
 Actions are based on predictions on what we think will happen, and are thus mapped to subsets of possible futures (ex: {}``going out for a hike'' is mapped to {}``it won't rain in the next hours'').
 Actions are implicit in the utility function: The utility function quantifies the effect of having taken an action based on a prediction $y$, while $z$ actually happens.
-It is not a globally-defined quantity at the current system state.

-We can recover a global quantity by computing the expected utility, integrated over all possible futures that may happen.
-The expected utility, when it exists, is:
+We can recover a scalar quantity at the current system state by computing the expected utility, integrated over all possible futures that may happen.
+The expected utility, in a continuous context where the integrals exist (ex: Lebesgue measurable spaces), is:

 or in a discrete scenario:

 And for all $x\in X$ with non-null probability \footnote{Technically we should introduce here a set $X'=X\backslash\{x:p(x)=0\}$ of all $x\in X$ with non-null probabilities.
 In practice we are dealing with observed system configurations with non-null probabilities, and will act as if $X'=X$. }: